Poincar\'e series of valuations on functions over a field: The resolution process of a branch

-In Figure \ref{fig1}, $\sigma_i$, $i=0,\ldots, g$, (and also their images under the action of $G$) are the {\it dead ends\/} of the graph ($g$ is the number of the Puiseux pairs of the curve $C$), $\tau_i$, $i=1,\ldots,g$, (and also their images) are the {\it rupture\/} points of it, $\rho_j$, $j=1,\ldots,s$, ($s$ is equal to $\infty$ in Case II) are the {\it splitting points\/} corresponding to the changes of the isotropy subgroups for the $G$-action on $\Gamma$ (that is the splitting points for usual resolution of different branches from the orbit of $C$, there are finitely many of them in Case I infinitely many in Case II.

-Figure \ref{fig2} shows $\check \Gamma$ in the case when the process of the $\K$-resolution of $C$ is not finish when $C$ itself is resolved.
-Otherwise $\delta_C$ coincides with $\tau_g$.
+In Figures \ref{fig1} and \ref{fig2}, $\sigma_i$, $i=0,1,\ldots, g$, (and also their images under the action of $G$) are the {\it dead ends\/} of the graph ($g$ is the number of the Puiseux pairs of the curve $C$), $\tau_i$, $i=1,\ldots,g$, (and also their images) are the {\it rupture\/} points of it, $\rho_j$, $j=1,\ldots,s$, are the {\it splitting points\/} corresponding to the changes of the isotropy subgroups for the $G$-action on $\Gamma$ (that is the splitting points for usual resolutions of different branches from the orbit of $C$, there are finitely many of them in Case I).
+Let $\delta_C$ be the vertex corresponding to the component of the exceptional divisor intersecting the strict transform of the curve $C$.
+In Figure~\ref{fig1}, $\delta_C=\tau_6$.
+Figure~\ref{fig2} shows $\check \Gamma$ in the case when the process of the $G$-resolution of $C$ is not finished when $C$ itself is resolved, $\delta_C=\rho_s$ there.
+(Otherwise $\delta_C$ coincides with $\tau_g$.)

-\begin{enumerate} \item[II] The described process goes on without termination.
-This means that we get an infinite sequence of blow-ups.
-The corresponding dual graph of the process looks like in Figure~\ref{fig3}.
+In Case II, one has the dual graph of the resolution process.
+The corresponding quotient $\check \Gamma$ looks like in Figure~\ref{fig3}.
 One can say that $s$ is equal to infinity in this case.

-\item[III] The process is terminated at a certain step.
-This means that at this step the branches from the $G$-orbit of $\widetilde{C}$ intersect each of the new-born components of the exceptional divisor at infinitely many points.
-The dual graph of the process looks like in Figure~\ref{fig4}.
+In Case III, the quotient of the modification graph looks like in Figure~\ref{fig4}.
+The curve $C$ may be not resolved at the interruption step.

-In the latter case, the valuation coincides with $n\nu$, where $\nu=\nu_{\rho_s}$ is the divisorial valuation defined by $E_{\rho_s}$ and $n$ is the intersection multiplicity $[E_{\rho_s}, \w C]$ of the strict transform $\w C$ of the curve $C$ with the component $E_{\rho_s}$.
+In the latter case, the valuation coincides with $n\nu$, where $\nu=\nu_{\rho_s}$ is the divisorial valuation defined by $E_{\rho_s}$ and $n$ is the intersection multiplicity $E_{\rho_s}\circ \w C$ of the strict transform $\w C$ of the curve $C$ with the component $E_{\rho_s}$.